-In Summer 2004, Spring Hill College opened a new 71,015 square foot, state-of-the-art facility housing library collections, administrative offices, labs and classrooms, areas for distance learning and faculty development, and numerous group study rooms.
+Spring Hill College's Marnie and John Burke Memorial Library, which opened in 2004, is a 71,015 square foot, state-of-the-art facility housing library collections, administrative offices, labs and classrooms, areas for distance learning and faculty development, and numerous group study rooms.
 In recognition of the generosity of Spring Hill College Trustee John Burke, Jr., '63, and his brother Kevin Burke, '66, the new facility is named in honor of their parents, Marnie and John Burke.
 The Marnie and John Burke Memorial Library replaces the architecturally significant Thomas Byrne Library, which served the Spring Hill College community since 1930.
 The Marnie and John Burke Memorial Library, located near the center of campus, is the hub of the academic life of the College.

-In addition to Library Services, the Burke Memorial Library is also home to Information Technology Services (ITS), which supports the College through management of the technological infrastructure; Administrative Information Services (AIS), which supports the administrative functions of the College; and Faculty Development, which supports the faculty in their efforts to become better teachers and scholars.
+In addition to Library and Information Resource Services (LIRS), the Burke Memorial Library is also home to Information Technology Services (ITS), which supports the College through management of the technological infrastructure; Administrative Information Services (AIS), which supports the administrative functions of the College; and Faculty Development, which supports the faculty in their efforts to become better teachers and scholars.

-Through individual and collaborative efforts, library, faculty development, and IT professionals provide many services in support of the College's educational mission.
+Through individual and collaborative efforts, LIRS, faculty development, and ITS professionals provide many services in support of the College's educational mission.
 Classes in research, proper citation, and the use of licensed resources are offered by librarians, both in conjunction with faculty members and on a scheduled basis.
+Workshops and seminars are presented for students, faculty, and staff, providing the opportunity to learn more about specific software applications and the use of multimedia and digital resources.
 An extensive and growing collection of books, journals, videos, and other traditional items are supplemented by full text electronic books and journals, available online.
 Resources placed on reserve are available in the library at the reserve counter or online as electronic reserves.
+Instructional design and support is available for faculty.
 Laptops are available to supplement the many computer workstations throughout the facility.
-An extended-hours computer lab is located adjacent to the café, where library patrons can take a break and socialize with fellow students.
+An extended-hours computer lab is located adjacent to the café, where students can take a break and socialize.

-The Burke Memorial Library houses more than 179,000 monographs, nearly 25,000 print journal volumes, more than 22,000 unique electronic journal titles, and more than 300,600 microfilm holdings.
+Burke Memorial Library houses more than 179,000 monographs, nearly 25,000 print journal volumes, more than 22,000 unique electronic journal titles, and more than 300,600 microfilm holdings.
 A federal depository, offering select government publications, provides access to more than 25,000 items.
 More than one hundred databases and electronic resources are available to Spring Hill College students, faculty, and staff.
 The library catalog is the primary means for locating resources in the Burke Memorial Library, the Teacher Education Library, Archives and Special Collections, the U.S. Government Depository, and the Internet accessible Digital Library.